 Getting Started

-What Role are You?
+What Role Are You?

 How you interact with EasyCLA depends on your role.
 EasyCLA supports the following roles in its workflow: